JCentercreation/javiercarrilloblog.com/README.md

 Visit [javiercarrilloblog.com](https://www.javiercarrilloblog.com) to know more about who I am and what I do.
 There you will be able to:
 - [X] Read latest articles and coding tutorials.
 - [x] Know in detail about my coding projects and which companies trust my services.
-- [x] Hire my services as a iOS or Android developer.
+- [x] Hire my services as a iOS developer.
 - [x] Ask for customized Swift coding lessons.
 <br>